tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 category: [blog, design]
 slug: the-state-of-design-education
 ---
 I've been focusing a lot lately on the education of non-Designers wanting to be Designers, new Designers, transitioning Designers and old creaky Designers.
-Mostly, the problem is that there isn't any education.
-Compounded, the field is so new that mature Product Design practices don't really exist so we're all kind of heading into a dark cave but at least we're holding hands.
+Mostly, the problem is there isn't any education.
+Compounded, the field is so new mature Product Design practices don't really exist so we're all kind of heading into a dark cave but at least we're holding hands.

 ## Formal education